machineagency/science-jubilee/README.md

 The software here is intended to control Jubilee from Python scripts or Jupyter notebooks to design and run experiments.
 Check out the examples notebooks for more info.

 ### Labware and Wetware
-The basic functionality supported by this software is intended to be used with a custom deck which accommodates up to 6 standards size microplates.
+The basic functionality supported by this software is intended to be used with a custom deck which accommodates up to 6 standard sized microplates.